mrashco/mrash.co/content/post/2024/g-workspace.md

 It's stalled around ~40%, but I'm keeping my fingers crossed that it continues.

-But the ~40% of emails so far are all there.
+But the emails uploaded so far are all there.
 Confirmed on other devices.

+[UPDATE] Thunderbird times out and stops the upload.
+After 8+ more tries, it's at ~60% complete... this process feels dodgey.
+But it's slowly working.

-So, here's hoping it works!
+So, here's hoping it ~~works~~ finishes!

 Thanks to this [video](https://www.youtube.com/watch?v=k9KpS4e1voc).